-If you run a workflow from the Workflows page, you will need to select the correct "root entity type" from the dropdown.
+If you run a workflow from the Workflows page, you need to select the correct "root entity type" (i.e., input table) from the drop-down menu.
 This article gives guidance for determining the root entity type when you have several tables to choose from.

 Root entity type: Overview

 The root entity type is the smallest piece of data a workflow can use as input.
-Selecting from the "root entity type" dropdown (Step 1 in the workflow configuration form) tells the workflow which table has the input metadata needed to run the workflow.
+Selecting from the "root entity type" drop-down menu (Step 1 in the workflow configuration form) tells the workflow which table has the input metadata needed to run the workflow.

 The root entity type is that entity (i.e.